nelmio/NelmioApiDocBundle/README.md

             endpoint: http://sandbox.example.com/ # default: /app_dev.php, use this parameter to define which URL to call through the sandbox
             accept_type: application/json # default null, if set, the value is automatically populated as the Accept header

 The bundle provides a way to register multiple `input` parsers.
 The first parser that can handle the specified input is used, so you can configure their priorities via container tags.
 Here's an example parser service registration:

     #app/config/config.yml
     services:
         mybundle.api_doc.extractor.custom_parser:
-            class: MyBundle\Parser\CustomDocParser;
+            class: MyBundle\Parser\CustomDocParser
             tags:
-                - {name: nelmio_api_doc.extractor.parser, priority: 2}
+                - { name: nelmio_api_doc.extractor.parser, priority: 2 }

 You can also define your own motd content (above methods list).
 All you have to do is add to configuration: